bfrg/vim-jqplay/README.md

    that is applied interactively to the current json buffer.
 2. The second window displays the jq output (prefixed with `jq-output://`).

-`{args}` can be any jq command-line arguments as you would write them in the shell (except for the `-f/--from-file` option and the filter).
+`{args}` can be any jq command-line options as you would pass them to jq in the shell.

 Jq is invoked automatically whenever the input buffer or the jq filter buffer are modified.
 By default jq is executed when the `InsertLeave` or `TextChanged`